LWO to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther LWO ToolsLatest News

 In its simplest form, an LWO file is a binary data file containing 3D data such as vertices, faces, normals, and more.
 When combined, these make up the 3D model you see on your screen.

-When our tool reads this 3D data, all we are interested in are the vertices, faces, normals, materials, and textures, as this is the only data that can be accurately converted into the final BLEND file.
+When our tool reads this 3D data, all we are interested in are the vertices, faces, normals, materials, and textures, as this is the only data that can be accurately converted into the final Blender file.

 The LWO file can contain data such as material definitions and textures that describe how a particular set of 3D geometry should be rendered.
-As we are creating an BLEND file, which supports both materials and textures, our tool will attempt to load any materials and textures present in the LWO file.
+As we are creating an Blender file, which supports both materials and textures, our tool will attempt to load any materials and textures present in the LWO file.

 For more information regarding the LWO file format, please see this great article that goes into a lot of detail explaining the LWO format.